bleengrue23/bots/README.md

 <img src="Images/IntentsEditor.PNG" width="700" />

-For this tutorial, we will not using an initialization Lambda function.
+For this tutorial, we will not be using an initialization Lambda function.
 We will assume the user engages our application as an authorized user knowing its purpose, namely allowing them to check weather and make flight reservations.
 However we do need to specify some initial *utterances.

 A Lex utterance is the verbal or typed input that lets our bot know which of our intents (the things our bot can do) the user wants to engage with.
 To activate the intent for checking the weather, we need to specify what kinds of input a typical user would use to let someone know they want a weather forecast, such as "Check weather"